top of page

 South Korea’s human rights regulations categorise sexual orientation minorities as a protected class; meanwhile, minorities in terms of gender identity are not covered by the country’s anti-discrimination laws (Yi et al., 2019).
 As of 2023, a growing number of district courts have declared it unconstitutional to require gender reassignment surgery to legally change one’s gender on documents.
 Yet, the requirement has not been overturned at a national level, and it adds to the list of barriers faced by trans people in South Korea (Oh, 2024).
 Access to hormone replacement therapy is constrained by material costs and dismissive attitudes by medical personnel (Oh et al., 2022), and trans people face an intense social stigma that negatively affects their mental health and makes them less likely to come out and openly express their identity (Yi et al., 2019).
 This is presented accurately in Cho Hyun-ju’s storyline; when questioned about her motivation for taking part in the titular games, she states that the treatment required to carry out her gender transition has a significant cost.
 Additionally, she was forced to withdraw from her position in the South Korean army because of her gender identity.

-The choice to cast a cisgender male actor for the role of a transgender woman left the show’s international fanbase divided.
-Fans took to social media to criticize Hwang’s choice, claiming it was a major missed opportunity and casting a transgender woman would have marked a significant step forward for queer representation in Korean media.
-The director quickly replied to the criticism by saying that, in spite of efforts to cast the role authentically, the show’s crew did not manage to find any openly transgender actress in South Korea (Moon, 2024).
+Division of opinions in the show's global fanbase has surfaced over the issue of casting a cisgender male for the role of a transgender women.
+Some argue that it was a major missed opportunity in marking a step forward for a genuine queer representation in local media.
+Despite this, the show's director replied that the crew was not able to find and openly transgender actress in the country (Moon, 2024).
 Western audiences listened to the clarification, which served as an important justification for a controversial choice.
 Worldwide fans of the show were also urged to consider the cultural context behind the production team’s choices; in the event that a transgender actress had been cast to play Cho Hyun-ju, she might have faced unwanted harassment and discrimination related to her identity, especially in her native South Korea.
 Hwang’s claim partly omits the reality for transgender entertainers in the country; as of 2025, three openly transgender women have tried to pursue a career in the country’s entertainment industry, with short-lived results.
 One of them, Harisu, reported facing backlash despite her initial success (Chang, 2008).

-Multiple research studies have been carried out on LGBTQ+ representation in media and its impact on the public perception of non-straight, non-cisgender identities.
-Most of those studies are based on Western media and data from Western audiences; however, in the past few years, Asian researchers have also started investigating the correlation between media representation and overcoming anti-LGBTQ+ prejudice within their own national contexts.
+Current research studies have emphasised and been based on Western media and audiences and it was only in the past few years that Asian researchers have also started to investigate the correlation between overcoming LGBTQ+ prejudice and media representation within their respective national contexts.

 A United States-based study by Bond and Compton (2015) found that heterosexual and/or cisgender people who are exposed to portrayals of queer identities in fictional stories end up exhibiting a more supportive attitude to LGBTQ+ rights and greater empathy towards queer people.
 A similar research project was carried out by Thai researchers in 2021, focusing specifically on the attitudes of young people towards the LGBTQ+ community and media representation, and reached similar conclusions to Bond’s study (Sookpornsawan et al., 2021).